psergiovieira/moq-sample/README.md

-# moq-sample
+# Moq sample

+**Description : **
-A simple project to show the main features of Moq and your use with Repository and Unit of work patterns
+A simple project to show the main features of Moq and your use with Repository and Unit of work patterns.